 Master of Science in Education (M.S.Ed.)
-Literacy (Birth through Grade Twelve)- HEGIS 0830
+Literacy: Birth to Grade 12-HEGIS 0830

-The Literacy (Birth through Grade Twelve) graduate program is designed for individuals who possess or have recently applied for initial certification in any content area.
-Upon completion of the program and applicable New York State Education Department requirements (see page 47), students apply on their own for professional certification in their content area and are institutionally recommended by Elmira College for New York State initial certification in Literacy.
+The Literacy: Birth to Grade 12 graduate program is designed for individuals who possess or have recently applied for initial certification in any content area.
+Upon completion of the program and applicable New York State Education Department requirements (see page 53), students apply on their own for professional certification in their content area and are institutionally recommended by Elmira College for New York State initial certification in Literacy.

 EDU 5900 Principles of Educational Research This course must be taken within the 3 credits

 first 12 credits of coursework.
 Fall Term.

 EDU 5320 Learning Disabilities: Instructional Designs 3 credits

-3 credits

-(Birth through Grade Twelve)
+RDG 5001 Principles and Practices of Assessing Literacy (Birth through Grade Twelve) 3 credits

 RDG 5002 Literacy Intervention for All Learners 3 credits

 (Birth through Grade Twelve)

 Prerequisite: RDG 5001

 RDG 5003 Literacy in the Content Areas 3 credits

 RDG 5010 Perspectives of Literacy Acquisition 3 credits

 RDG 5040 Developing and Administering Literacy Programs 3 credits

 Prerequisites: RDG 5001, RDG 5002, RDG 5003,

 RDG 5010, RDG 5047

 RDG 5047 Current Research and Practices 3 credits

 for Teaching Literacy in a Diverse Society

-RDG 5049 Graduate Literacy Practicum 6 6 credits
+RDG 5049 Graduate Literacy Practicum 6 credits

 (Birth through Grade Twelve)

 Prerequisites: RDG 5001, RDG 5002, RDG 5003,

 RDG 5010, RDG 5040, RDG 5047

 Summer Term.

-Approved Elective in any area
+Approved Elective in any area 3 credits

 Capstone Option (one of the following:)

 RDG 5999 Project or Thesis:

 Literacy (Birth through Grade Twelve)

-RDG 6000 Graduate Seminar: 3 credits
+RDG 6000 Graduate Seminar:

-Literacy (Birth through Grade Twelve)

-Prerequisites: EDU 5900 and 27 credit hours

-completed or approval from the
+Literacy (Birth through Grade Twelve) Prerequisites: EDU 5900 and 27 credit hours completed or approval from the in Education in Literacy: Birth to Grade 12 36 credits

-Director of Graduate Studies.
-Winter term.

-Total credit hours required to complete a Master of Science

-in Education in Literacy (Birth through grade Twelve) 36 6 credits